unhammer/DivvunPublicTenders/OpenSourceTSS.md

 * macOS
 * Linux
-* Windows (does most likely require an API license from MS)
+* Windows (will most likely require an API license from MS)
 * Android
 * iOS